top of page

 Why I Like This Book:

-• Great stories from musicians in a legendary era.
+• It has great stories from musicians in a legendary era.

-• Shows how this tiny stage changed the world.
+• It shows how this tiny stage changed the world.

 Author: Jesse Rifkin